 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLA.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocation.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 xi.
 Mattole River Sediment TMDL

-The U.S. EPA established the Mattole River Sediment TMDL on December 30, 2002 to address the impairment of the Mattole River and its tributaries due to sediment.
+The U.S. EPA established the Mattole River Sediment TMDL on December 30, 2002, to address the impairment of the Mattole River and its tributaries due to sediment.

 The implementation requirements for the Mattole River Sediment TMDL in this General Permit are based on the North Coast TMDL Implementation Policy adopted on November 29, 2004.
 The Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 The discharge of soil, silt, bark, sawdust, or other organic and earthen material from construction activities in quantities deleterious to fish, wildlife, or other beneficial uses is prohibited.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Mattole River Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

-This TMDL set the sediment waste load allocation (WLA) for point sources at zero (0) because there are no point sources of sediment in the Mattole River watershed.
+This TMDL set the sediment waste load allocation for point sources at zero (0) because there are no point sources of sediment in the Mattole River watershed.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 xii.
 Navarro River Sediment TMDL